SEBR-0429/u4_django_fullstack/README.md

 - At least 1 additional route of Create, Update, or Delete for at least 1 of your models

-We will be presenting our projects Thursday 4/28 2PM EST
+We will be presenting our projects Friday 7/19 2PM EST